 From the initial information you gather, the next step is to get quotes from your top three choices.
 After determining the cost, you should also take time to reflect on your comfort level with each contractor and their team.
 Your instincts will guide you to make the right choice based on a combination of price and comfort level.

 Like with contractors, asking friends for recommendations is a great place to start.
 If you have already selected your contractor, ask them if they work with a decorator.
 Since they will be working closely together, an established relationship will be beneficial.
 You should also look for a decorator who is:

 You should also look at their portfolio.
 If you are inspired by it and like their style, then they are the decorator for you.

-You should also ask a supplier about their deposit, payment and delivery policies.
-If a store requires you to pay in-full and up front or does not guarantee delivery times, you may want to see if another supplier offers the products you want.
+It’s also important to ask your preferred supplier about their deposit, payment and delivery policies.
+If a store requires you to pay-in-full and upfront or does not guarantee delivery times, check for another supplier that offers the products you want for a smoother experience.

 It is not that easy to make the right choice.

 The standard rough-in for a toilet is 12",